-The curly type that needs the extra care to be maintained (like my daughter).
+The curly type that needs extra care to be maintained (like my daughter).
 She has very curly hair and we decided that the best way for her to style her hair was with a blow dryer after having it curled.
 But if you have fine, straight-ish hair, you might want to use a regular flat iron instead of the blow dryer.

-Choose best hair dryer
+Choose the best hairdryer